-This loan is made to a single-state cultivator with operations in Arizona.
-The borrower is currently developing an indoor cultivation facility to produce wholesale product to be distributed to medical and adult-use dispensaries in the Arizona market.
-The real estate collateral of the loan consists of cultivation real estate.
+This loan is made to a single-state operator with operations in Michigan.
+The borrower is a vertically integrated cultivator and retailer.
+The real estate collateral of the loan consists of cultivation real estate and dispensary real estate.
 In addition, the loan is secured by a first lien on substantially all assets of the borrower.
-The borrower of Loan #10 has been appropriately state-licensed, operational, and in compliance with the applicable state laws and regulations since 2019.
+The borrower of Loan #9 has been appropriately state-licensed and in compliance with the applicable state and federal regulations since 2017.

-This loan is made to a single-state operator with operations in West Virginia.
-The borrower is a vertically integrated cultivator and retailer that is currently constructing its cultivation facility.
-The real estate collateral of the loan consists of cultivation real estate and dispensary real estate.
+This loan is made to a single-state operator with operations in Pennsylvania.
+The borrower is a vertically integrated cultivator and retailer of medical cannabis.
+The real estate collateral of the loan consists of dispensary real estate.
 In addition, the loan is secured by a first lien on substantially all assets of the borrower.
-The borrower of Loan #11 has been appropriately state-licensed since 2020 and expects to be operational in 2022.
+The borrower of Loan #10 has been appropriately state-licensed and in compliance with the applicable state and federal regulations since 2018.